RUSplatting: Robust 3D Gaussian Splatting for Sparse-View Underwater Scene Reconstruction: Methodology

 \section{Methodology}

 The detailed structure of the proposed framework is presented in Fig.~\ref{overview}.
 The model estimates underwater medium parameters using an MLP with encoded depth and viewpoint position information as inputs.
+The MLP $f_\theta(\gamma_z(z), \gamma_\theta(\mathbf v))$ predicts, for each Gaussian and channel, the parameters $\{{T^D, T^B, \beta^d, \beta^b, b}\}$, which are jointly optimised under the main loss function described in Section.~\ref{loss}.
 Accordingly, the colours of the spatial 3D Gaussians are modified through the affine transformation.
 Then, the modified Gaussians, including additional Gaussians introduced by the frame interpolation process with learnable uncertainty weights, are projected onto the 2D plane.
 During training, an edge-aware smoothness loss is integrated into the model as a part of the loss function to remove noise from underwater images, and in the meantime maintaining geometric details.